Mara Plains is a small and luxurious tented camp in the Olare Motorogi Conservancy.

 Mara Plains Camp: Our full report

-Nestled in the trees on the edge of the Ntiakatek stream in the 120km² (30,000 acre) private Olare-Motorogi Conservancy (previously known as Olare Orok), Mara Plains is a small, luxury tented camp which prides itself on offering a personal and high level service.
-Along with access to Olare-Motorogi, the camp is also within reach of Mara North Conservancy and the main Maasai Mara Game Reserve, so guests have almost 2,000km² to explore.
+Nestled in the trees on the edge of the Ntiakatek stream in the 120km2 (30,000 acre) private Olare-Motorogi Conservancy (previously known as Olare Orok), Mara Plains is a small, luxury tented camp which prides itself on offering personal, high-level service.
+Along with access to Olare-Motorogi, the camp is within easy reach of the Maasai Mara National Reserve, so you have almost 2,000 square kilometres to explore.

-With only seven tents, Mara Plains is one of the smallest camps within the Mara region, giving a very personal and intimate feel (which isn’t the norm in Mara properties) and a high degree of flexibility.
+With only seven tents, Mara Plains is one of the smallest camps within the Mara region, giving a very personal and intimate feel and a high degree of flexibility.

 There aren’t set meal times or activities here, so if you happen to be out on a morning’s game drive and spot some cheetah tracks, they’ll deliver your lunch to you while you continue to observe; if you are out on a late afternoon game drive and following lions hunting, they’ll hold dinner until you return.
 We had one of the best wildlife sightings we’ve ever had from Mara Plains in September 2012, when – without any other vehicles around, and with no rush to get back – we watched a mother and daughter leopard play for about 45 minutes, until it was too dark to see.

-Each of these new tents is slightly raised from the ground with rich red rugs spread over the large wooden decking topped by a large marquee-style tent with a wrap-around veranda overlooking the plains.
-Inside, a large double bed faces the plains.
-There’s an oscillating fan suspended above the bed for warmer nights, although the mosquito-net windows allows the breeze to pass through easily.
-The en-suite bathroom is fitted with his-and-hers brass sinks, a separate flush loo, shower and – most impressively – a deep stand-alone brass bath.
-Stylish and luxurious: these tents certainly look special.
+Each of the new tents is raised from the ground with richly coloured rugs spread over the large wooden decking topped by a large marquee-style tent with a wrap-around veranda overlooking the plains.
+Inside, the beds face the plains.
+There’s an oscillating fan suspended above the bed for warmer nights, although the mosquito-screen “windows" allow the breeze to pass through easily.
+The en-suite bathrooms are fitted with double wash basins, a separate flush loo, a very large shower and – most impressively – a deep stand-alone brass bath.

-The three tented main areas which were at Mara Plains on our last visit have now been rebuilt into one large tent which is completely open sided with sweeping views.
-Slightly colonial in style, and rich earthy browns and reds in colour, the plush sofas afford a nice spot to relax with a drink, whilst those who want to brush up on their wildlife knowledge will find all they need in the small library.
-Although there’s a large wooden dining table, guests often eat under the stars – weather permitting.
+The three tented main areas at Mara Plains before 2013 have now been rebuilt into a single large lounge and dining tent which is completely open sided with sweeping views.
+The furnishings are slightly colonial in style, in a rich, earthy, red-and-brown colour scheme, and the plush sofas provide a nice spot to relax with a drink – while if you want to brush up on your wildlife knowledge you will find all you need in the small library.
+Although there’s a long ironwood dining table, guests often eat under the stars – weather permitting.

-As well as day-time safari drives, activities at Mara Plains Camp include night drives, guided safari walks, visits to a local village or school, and, for an extra cost, hot-air balloon rides in the main reserve.
-The small team of guides, closely led when we visited by the personal and passionate Richard, were absolutely first-class during our visit.
+As well as day-time safari drives, activities at Mara Plains Camp include night drives, guided safari walks, visits to a local village or school, and, at extra cost (around $450 per person), hot-air balloon flights at dawn across the main reserve.
+The small team of guides, closely led when we visited by the personal and passionate Richard Pye, were absolutely first-class during both our recent visits.
 Not only did they deliver very relaxed and intelligent game viewing, they were also unafraid to just sit and watch at a great sighting, and yet knew when to give the animals space or leave altogether.
+In November 2013, we were accompanied on a very rewarding early morning walk by Richard Pye, carrying a .416 rifle, and met after a two-hour ramble, by two members of staff in a vehicle for an excellent breakfast overlooking a hippo wallow.
+Nearby, a recently abandoned “leopard larder" dangled macabrely from an acacia, while a trio of elderly buffalos eyed us grumpily.

-The vehicles are particularly well equipped for photographers, with camera bars that can be altered to different heights.
-Guests have the added bonus of a pair of Swarovski optic binoculars and Canon 7D camera with 100-400mm lens in each tent – great for close-ups of wildlife.
-In addition, one of the managers, Lorna, has a strong background in photography and will happily offer tuition if she is at the camp.
+The vehicles are particularly well equipped for photographers, with adjustable camera trays.
+Each party of guests has the added bonus of the loan of a pair of Swarovski optic binoculars and a Canon 7D camera with 100-400mm lens each tent – great for wildlife portraits.

 Our viewThe location of Mara Plains gives great scope to its activities, which can range across private conservancies as well as the busier national reserve.
-In camp, we found its service low-key while attentive, its welcome warm, and its attention to detail impressive; in short – everything here was both down-to-earth and also first class.
-(Only its food merited slightly less praise.)
-Even before the upgrade, Mara Plains was one of the best camps in the Mara; now its new tents promise to make it one of the Mara’s more luxurious options too.
+In camp, we found the welcome warm, the service attentive without being overbearing, and the attention to detail impressive.
+In short – everything here was both down-to-earth and also first class.
+Even before the upgrade, Mara Plains was a superb camp; now its new tents have made this the best camp in the Mara ecosystem.

 Ideal length of stay: Stay for 3–4 nights to explore the surrounding conservancies and the game reserve itself.

-Directions: Olkiombo airstrip is 11km away from Mara Plains and takes about an hour by road.
+Directions: Olkiombo airstrip, for schedule light aircraft flights, is 11km from Mara Plains and takes about an hour by road.
 You can also charter a plane to their private airstrip, which is also about an hour’s game drive away.

 Owner: Great Plains Conservation